 Listen, nobody’s perfect but this is one that I’m working on.
 I’m slowly trying to eliminate palm oil and reduce my intake of animal products, as well as my use of unnecessary packaging.
 Usually this means packing my own snack at home and then wrapping it in my Bees Wax Wrap.

-Lip treatments by Lush and Mallow and Marsh
+Lip treatments by Lush and Mallow and White

 I cannot live without lip balm.
-The Lush lip scrubs and this teeny sample of the Mallow and White blossom balm are a match made in heaven and each come in glass containers.
-Oh, and they’re cruelty free and natural!
+The Lush lip scrubs and this teeny sample of the Mallow and White blossom balm (no longer available) are a match made in heaven and each come in glass containers.
+Oh, and they’re cruelty-free and natural!